Lawrence Barriner II, here.

 I believe in the power of love to create justice and the power of story to make new worlds possible.
 I imagine radical alternatives to our existing reality not as an escape but as a strategy.
 I dream of a world where liberation is experienced, not just imagined.
 My work in building that world is to support transformation at all scales.

 At the scale of the individual, I support transformation through 1on1 (life and/or productivity) coaching.
 At the organizational scale, I facilitate as a means to support groups of people to move through or transform in relationship to barriers.
-At the network scale, I support ecosystem transformation by supporting people to think and act differently about what it means to move like a network.
+At the network scale, I support ecosystem transformation by supporting people to think about what it means to move like a network and then act accordingly.

-My paid work most often looks like strategic communications, storytelling, teaching, and facilitation.
+My paid work is primarily strategic communications, storytelling, teaching, and facilitation.
 I do these as a staff person, as a consultant, and sometimes both.

-I have lived in Boston since the Fall of 2007 (save two gap years in the middle of undergrad) and have started more projects than I can count.
-I run a new(ish) consulting practice, a blog, a semi-regular newsletter, a bi-weekly radio show, and a completely irregular podcast.
+I was born in Atlanta, Georgia, grew up in Tallahassee, Florida, and have lived in Boston since the Fall of 2007 (save two gap years in the middle of undergrad when I almost became a monk).
+I run a consulting practice, a blog, a semi-regular newsletter, a bi-weekly radio show, and a completely irregular podcast.